-In the contemporary times, around 200 million tribals and other traditional forest dwellers in India who derive their livelihoods mainly from forest resources.
+In contemporary times, around 200 million tribals and other traditional forest dwellers in India derive their livelihoods mainly from forest resources.
 However, in the absence of proper survey, settlement and land record, their customary rights over forest land have always been under threat.
-That’s why the parliament of India has enacted a separate legislation for balancing both the maintenance of forest as well as rights of the tribal community to have full fledged access to forest resources.
+That’s why the parliament of India has enacted separate legislation for balancing both the maintenance of forest as well as the rights of the tribal community to have full-fledged access to forest resources.

 The Act basically speaks about two things:

 - Grants legal recognition to the rights of traditional forest dwelling communities, partially correcting the injustice caused by the forest laws.